bird species on long island

 • Many shorebirds and waders are highly territorial during the nesting season, fiercely defending their nesting sites from intruders or predators.

-See also Small Birds in Pennsylvania
+See also Big Black Birds in California

 Songbirds and Warblers